Eman1236/resume-matcher/README.md

 - `npm run build` – compile TypeScript to `dist`
 - `npm run start:prod` – run the compiled server

+### GraphQL Playground

+You can run the queries and mutations using the available GraphQL Playground available [here](http://localhost:3000/graphql) once your server is up and running.

 ### Reflecting entity changes in the DB (TypeORM migrations)

 1. **Apply existing migrations** (creates/updates tables):